jattenberg/spell-names/README.md

 # spell-names

 ## Description
 A friend has a dungeon master who institutes a fun mechanic: once each session, he allows the bard to change one letter in a spell's name and image something new.
+I thought this was a fun idea so wanted to play with it!

 Comes packaged with a list of spells (`spells.txt`)